andreivo/Atom/README.md

 To run it is necessary to have the java SDK installed.

+#### A small known interface error
+In the first run, after the system installation, it may occur that the Project Inspector and Object inspector area are not displayed.

+##### To solve it simply place your mouse on the left side and pull to the right.

 ## 4. About the source code

 The tool is a desktop application and was developed using Java Swing.